 We also run Facebook groups for the different years of study, where we post about events relevant to you, and you can post to discuss course (or other) matters with your peers.
 Please join yours below.

 Fourth year group

 A wide range of socials will take place this year to give you a chance to get away from your studies and relax with your fellow physicists.
-From bar crawls to boat parties, films nights to club nights, a trip to a big indoor play area with the year ending on a whole department end of term BBQ, there's something for everyone to enjoy.
+These include bar crawls, boat parties, BBQs, ice-skating and many more!
+We do our best to provide something for everyone.

 More info about all events can be found on the PhysSoc Nottingham facebook page.

 PhysSoc run two annual trips.
 The first is a city break, with past locations including Prague, Amsterdam and Berlin.
 These trips provide an excellent chance to visit some of the best spots in Europe!
 Some photos from our most recent trip to Amsterdam in 2019 can be seen below.

 The second is a trip to CERN in Geneva, Switzerland.
 In 2018, this won the award for "Best Trip", and for good reason!
 As well as giving you a chance to explore the beautiful city of Geneva, we also visit the Large Hadron Collider (LHC), a rite of passage for every budding Physicist.
 Some photos from our most recent trip to CERN can be seen below.

 Sport has been one of the society’s greatest successes in recent years and we hope this year won’t be any different.
 We will be running football, hockey, netball and rugby again as they have proved to be hugely popular among our members in the past years.
 If none of those sports take your fancy, feel free to suggest to the committee any sports you’d like to see the society do and we will try and generate enough interest in order to start up a team.
 Everyone is welcome to join us regardless of their level of interest and ability.
 To find out more about sports check out our sports facebook page, here.